£14.5m awarded to transform online exploration of UK’s culture and heritage collections through harnessing innovative AI

-The five ‘Discovery Projects’ will harness the potential of new technology to dissolve barriers between collections - opening up public access and facilitating research across a range of sources and stories held in different physical locations.
+The five ‘Discovery Projects’ are harnessing the potential of new technology to dissolve barriers between collections - opening up public access and facilitating research across a range of sources and stories held in different physical locations.
 One of the central aims is to empower and diversify audiences by involving them in the research and creating new ways for them to access and interact with collections.
-In addition to innovative online access, the projects will generate artist commissions, community fellowships, computer simulations, and travelling exhibitions.
+In addition to innovative online access, the projects are generating artist commissions, community fellowships, computer simulations, and travelling exhibitions.

 The investigation is the largest of its kind to be undertaken to date, anywhere in the world.
 It extends across the UK, involving 15 universities and 63 heritage collections and institutions of different scales, with over 120 individual researchers and collaborators.